 We define the {\em cost} of a staircase path $P$ in a box $D_{i,j}$ by

-(For technical reasons, that will become clear in the sequel, we generally do not include the first position $P(0)$ of the path in evaluating its cost, except in the the boxes $D_{i,1}$ and $D_{1,j}$ for all $i,j \in [s]$.)
-In the algorithm that follows, we want to assume (or ensure) that no two distinct paths in a box $D_{i,j}$ have the same cost.
+(For technical reasons, that will become clear in the sequel, we generally do not include the first position $P(0)$ of the path in evaluating its cost, except in the boxes $D_{i,1}$ and $D_{1,j}$ for all $i,j \in [s]$.)
+To ease the presentation, in the algorithm that follows, we assume (or ensure) that no two distinct paths in a box $D_{i,j}$ have the same cost.
 This will be the case if we assume that the input sequences are in sufficiently general position.
 In Section~\ref{subsec:lifting} we will show how this assumption can be completely removed, by adding a few additional steps to the preprocessing stage of the algorithm, without increasing its asymptotic time bound.

-We denote by $L$ the set of {\em positions} in the left and bottom boundaries of any box $D_{i,j}$, and by $R$ the set of positions in the right and top boundaries (note that $L$ and $R$ have two common positions).
+We denote by $L$ the set of {\em positions} in the left and bottom boundaries of {\em any} box $D_{i,j}$, and by $R$ the set of positions in the right and top boundaries (note that $L$ and $R$ have two common positions).
 Given a starting position $v \in L$, and an ending position $w \in R$, we denote by $S(v,w)$ the set of all staircase paths $P_{v,w}$ that start at $v$ and end at $w$ (if there is no staircase path between $v$ and $w$, then $S(v,w)= \emptyset$).
 We say that $P^*_{v,w} \in S(v,w)$ is the {\em shortest path} between $v$ and $w$ in $D_{i,j}$ iff

-Note that according the our general position assumption, the shortest path between $v$ and $w$, withing a given box, is {\em unique}.
+Note that according to our general position assumption, the shortest path between $v$ and $w$, within a given box, is {\em unique}.